 But awesome as this portion of the event was, it was tinged with sadness.
 Because in a matter of months this entire section of the river, including Hairy Lemon Island and the Nile Special rapid, will be no more.
 The area is due to be flooded in 2018 as part of the construction of a new hydroelectric power plant and dam at Isimba, about 40 km downriver from Bujagali.

 When the river is dammed, the water will back up, creating a reservoir and flooding this entire area.
-This view below will cease to exist.
+This view below, and Hairy Lemon Island, will cease to exist.

 Isimba will be the second dam in this area.
 The previously iconic Bujagali Falls, once a huge tourist attraction and one of the top white-water rafting spots in the world, have already vanished, sacrificed to the cause of a new 250-megawatt power station.

 As someone who has experienced the inefficiency of Uganda’s electricity network, with regular power cuts and surges, I can completely understand the need for a better system.